Conn Rural Homes & Buying Tips

 0 baths

 10.34 acres of land on lovely Lasqueti Island!
 This very private property is in a fabulous location across from a public access beach on China Cloud Bay, a gorgeous tidal lagoon that's warm for swimming, great for kayak & paddle boarding & awesome for little kids!
-It's located close to the
+It's location is private

 Anne Sperling,Pemberton Holmes Ltd. (pkvl)